Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Takayama Spring Festival

 One of the area’s two biggest festivals (the other is in autumn), this event takes place against the stunning backdrop of Hida Takayama.
-It features processions of large floats, mikoshi, and marionette performances, and plenty of impressive costumes and displays.
+It features processions of large floats, mikoshi, marionette performances, and plenty of impressive costumes and displays.
 This is one of the best opportunities to see a large-scale festival this early in the year.

 Kyūshū & Okinawa events